-International Placement 2017, New Delhi, India
+International Placement 2020, New Delhi, India

-participating in the Project India, New Delhi 2017, will shed more light on the nature of this year project.
-We hope that you will enjoy reading about the experiences of the 10 participating students.
+participating in the Project India, New Delhi 2020, will shed more light on the nature of this year's project.
+We hope that you will enjoy reading about the experiences of the participating students.

 Letters from the students: